 Editor's note: This story will be updated throughout the day.
 Be sure to check back for the latest information.

-Pennsylvania now has 65,392 positive cases of COVID-19, according to the Pennsylvania Department of Health.
-The state also reports 4,869 virus-related deaths.
+As of Thursday morning, Pennsylvania has 65,392 positive cases of COVID-19, according to the Pennsylvania Department of Health.
+The state also reported 4,869 virus-related deaths.

-Lancaster County now has 2,690 cases of COVID-19, 91 more cases than yesterday's total, according to the Pa.
+Lancaster County has 2,690 cases of COVID-19, 91 more cases than Wednesday's total, according to the Pa.
 Department of Health.
 To date, 12,916 county residents have tested negative for the virus.

 The Pa.
-Health Department reports that Lancaster County has seen 269 deaths, which is four short of county coroner Dr. Stephen Diamantoni's count.
+Health Department reports that Lancaster County has seen 269 deaths, which is nine short of county coroner Dr. Stephen Diamantoni's count of 278.
 The new virus-related deaths put Lancaster County at a death-per-capita rate of 49.5 per 100,000 residents.

 To date, 303,514 Pa. residents have tested negative for COVID-19.